Catrionamcd/ViewsIt-Site/README.md

 * The channel author/owner can enter the channel topic and a short description of what the channel is about.
 * The new channel will have a status of 'Draft' until the super user/administrator approves it.
 * The channel will ony be visible to the channel author/owner until it is approved.
+* Once the channel is approved by the super user/administrator all authenticated users may create posts under this channel.

 ### Create a Post
-* This option is available from the menu bar at the top of the site.
+* This option is available from the menu bar at the top of the site for authenicated users.
 * A person creating a post can enter the following information:
 1. A channel
 2. A title for the post